Mercedes M103 3.0L Engine Specs

 The engine has the light-weight cast iron cylinder block, aluminum cylinder head with two valves per cylinder, a single overhead camshaft, and hydraulic lifters/tappets.
 There is SOHC setup of the valvetrain for reduction of the engine weight and production cost.
 Valves are the same as 2.0-liter M102 (consumption valve diameter - 43 mm; exhaust valve diameter - 39 mm).

-Here is essential knowledge on Engine, Mercedes, issues, M103, M103 3.0 liter, M103 engine, Mercedes M103 3.0L Engine, Mercedes M103 3.0L Engine problems, Mercedes M103 3.0L Engine reliability, Mercedes M103 3.0L Engine specs, oil, power, problem, problems, reliability, specs.
-We have the finest sources for Engine, Mercedes, issues, M103, M103 3.0 liter, M103 engine, Mercedes M103 3.0L Engine, Mercedes M103 3.0L Engine problems, Mercedes M103 3.0L Engine reliability, Mercedes M103 3.0L Engine specs, oil, power, problem, problems, reliability, specs.
+Here is essential info on Engine, Mercedes, issues, M103, M103 3.0 liter, M103 engine, Mercedes M103 3.0L Engine, Mercedes M103 3.0L Engine problems, Mercedes M103 3.0L Engine reliability, Mercedes M103 3.0L Engine specs, oil, power, problem, problems, reliability, specs.
+We have the world class step for Engine, Mercedes, issues, M103, M103 3.0 liter, M103 engine, Mercedes M103 3.0L Engine, Mercedes M103 3.0L Engine problems, Mercedes M103 3.0L Engine reliability, Mercedes M103 3.0L Engine specs, oil, power, problem, problems, reliability, specs.
 Check it out for yourself!
 You can get Mercedes M103 3.0L Engine Specs guide and view the latest Mercedes M103 3.0L Engine Specs, Problems, Reliability.

 TitleMercedes M103 3.0L Engine Specs